Interpause/ros2-workspace-template/README.md

 ## Using GUI Apps

-For ease of usage, the VNC approach is default over the X Server approach.
-However, the X Server approach is more performant.
+For ease of usage, the VNC approach is default over the X Server approach. ~However, the X Server approach is more performant.~ The X Server approach is only more performant on Linux, whereas on Windows, the VNC approach performs better.
+However, the X Server approach has a more native feel.

 ### Connecting to VNC